Praqma/automated-branch-pipelines/docs/demo-setup.md

 * Clone the Bitbucket repository somewhere local
 * Create a feature branch
-* Edit a file and commit it
+* Add/edit a file and commit it
 * Push to Git.
-This should trigger:
-  * A log message in the service that a request has been received from the Bitbucket hook
-  * A build of the seed job on Jenkins
+This should trigger a build of the seed job on Jenkins
 * Push a delete of the feature branch remote.
 This should trigger deletion of the pipeline jobs on Jenkins

+If something goes wrong, take a look in the server log.

 ## Automated Acceptance Tests
 The automated tests are located in [src/test](src/test).

 They assume that Jenkins, the Java service and Bitbucket are all running and configured.
+They make assumptions about the configuration, such as Docker machine names and Bitbucket repository.

 The tests can be run using Gradle: